 - a table of annual percentage escalations for the next ten years comprising:

-- o the major line items included to the ten-year Comprehensive Income Statement
+- the major line items included to the ten-year Comprehensive Income Statement

 - o the estimated annual CPI increases

-- o the estimated annual percentage growth rate for the municipality
+- the estimated annual percentage growth rate for the municipality

 - an explanation of the reasons for the ten-year escalations for each major income and expense line item particularly where the annual escalations exceed the estimated annual CPI increase.

 - Major income and expense line items are to comprise:

-- o Rates and charges
+- Rates and charges

 - Statutory fees and fines

 - o User fees

-- o Grants operating
+- Grants operating

 - o Grants capital

-- Contributions
+- o Contributions

 - o Other income

 - o Employee costs

-- o Materials and services
+- Materials and services

-- o Depreciation and amortisation
+- Depreciation and amortisation

 - Borrowing costs

-- o Other expenses
+- Other expenses

 CPI and wage inflation - individual councils may choose to source CPI and wage inflation rates from the Victorian budget or budget update published by the Department of Treasury and Finance (DTF).
+Other sources include those published by the Australian Bureau of Statistics and other commercial sources of data.